 - Include at least 60% raw food in your eating style (especially dark green leaves and seaweeds to boost your mineral, phytonutrient and enzyme levels.
-Remember, food tastes amazing because of the vitamin and mineral density it holds.
+Rich delicious tastes in food occur when a plant is saturated with high vitamin and mineral content: more nutrients, more flavour!

-- Don’t hold back on your essential fats such as fish, chia, hemp, olives, seeds, avocado’s, olives, algae oil, dark fish, omega 3 wild salmon oil (high quality) and coconut oil.
+- Don’t hold back on your essential fats such as dark fish (grain-free trout, mackerel, etc) , chia, hemp, olives, seeds, avocado’s, olives, algae oil, and coconut oil.
+Omega 3 is key!

 - The easiest absorbable proteins come from avocado’s, olives, seeds, nuts, sprouts, microgreens, dark green leaves and high quality eggs and fish.

-- Healthy vegetable carbohydrates such as sweet potato, carrots, beetroot, squashes, etc are essential for correct blood sugar stability.
-Even though most people don’t need grains, in fact for many they compromise the blood sugar level, some people that attempt fads such as ketogenic diets end up with compromised adrenal and thyroid health.
+- Healthy vegetable carbohydrates such as sweet potato, carrots, beetroot, squashes, etc, are helpful in creating a sustained blood sugar stability.
+Even though most people don’t need grains, in fact for many of us grains compromise the blood sugar level, too low carbohydrates, such as the ketogenic diet can eventually compromise adrenal and thyroid function.
 The glands need a slow sustained release of good quality carbohydrates to function.